-The term 'Income Distribution' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Income Distribution' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Income distribution proves to be the way that a country’s entire gross domestic product is actually shared out among all members of the population.
 This has long been a main concern of the study of economics and related governmental economic policies.
 The classical economists of the discipline such as Adam Smith, David Ricardo, and Thomas Malthus were principally concerned about the factor of income distribution.
 This refers to the actual distribution of income as it pertains to the principal factors of production, such as capital, labor, and land.

 More modern day economists have similarly turned their attentions to the topic in recent decades.
 They have been mostly preoccupied with the income distribution as it pertains to both households and individual consumers in economies.
 There are many public policy issues which involve such relationships as those of economic growth and income inequality.
 These have led to the creation of various measurements to analyze income distribution in a society and economy.
 Chief among these is the Lorenz Curve representation.
 It is correlated closely with such income inequality measurements as the highly respected and internationally utilized Gini coefficient.

 There are many different related causes of and factors leading to income inequality in the world today.
 Some of the more important ones prove to be tax and other economic policies, fiscal policies, monetary policies by central banks such as the Federal Reserve and Bank of England, labor union policies, the labor market in given industries and regions, individual skills sets of specific workers, impacts of automation and technology, the negative effects of globalization, educational levels of workers in different regions and countries, race, gender, and culture.